top of page

 Cambridge University Hospitals NHS Foundation Trust

-So, what are the senses?
+So what are the senses?

 Vision (Visual) – Colour, contrast, shape, size

-Touch (Tactile) – Touch, pressure, vibration, pain
+Touch (Tactile) - touch, pressure, vibration, pain

-Smell (Olfactory) – Identity, type, sensitivity
+Smell (Olfactory) - Identify, type, sensitivity

 Hearing (Auditory) – Rhythm, tone, sequence